-What have they written or created that’s publicly available to demonstrate their expertise without question?
+What have they written or published that demonstrates their expertise without question?

 4. How do they describe business coaching?

-The other side of the coin is analysing your business to identify what’s holding you back, support you in building a clear action plan to deliver it. and holding you accountable to get it done.
+The other side of the coin is analysing your business to identify what’s holding you back.

 Every time we speak, you’ll end the conversation with clear actions to drive your business forward.